Sly-Cloud/portfolio-project/README.md

-# portfolio-project
+# past-project-exercise
-This is a portfolio sneak peak project, from Microverse.
+This is the second Microverse project.
+We have to recreate/copy a former project and review our codes.
+This helps us get familiar with code reviewing process.